 Note: Do not use VSAM for dump data sets.

 SYSMDUMP Requirements: The SYSMDUMP DD statement must specify a magnetic tape unit, a direct access device, or a sysout data set.
-If the job or step is running in nonpageable virtual storage (ADDRSPC=REAL on the JOB or EXEC statement), the SYSMDUMP DD statement must specify a virtual I/O (VIO) data set.

 To write more than one SYSMDUMP dump in the same data set on tape, specify the following: